wazo-pbx/xivo-auth-client/README.md

 xivo-auth-client
 ================

+## Deprecated

+The xivo-auth-client is now deprecated in favor of the [wazo-auth-client](https://github.com/wazo-pbx/wazo-auth-client)

 A python library to connect to xivo-auth.
 HTTPS is used by default.
 Certificates are verified by default: if you want to omit the check or use a different CA bundle, use the verify_certificate argument when instantiating the client.